 Think of the Marketplace as a virtual gym.
 There are tons of gyms out there- why should athletes join yours?
-Your job as a Marketplace Coach is to drive your own sales through your personal website or social media.
-The TrainHeroic Marketplace is NOT for everyone, but it can help grow your business if you put the work into it.

 Setting up your Teams or Programs to Sell in the Marketplace doesn't mean you will automatically make sales.
 There are some amazing training programs on the internet, and that’s not something that is exclusively found in TrainHeroic’s Marketplace.

+Your job as a Marketplace Coach is to drive your own sales through your personal website or social media.
 If you can’t drive traffic to your website, or to your online content on your own, the TrainHeroic Marketplace is not for you.
 There’s no shame in that and perhaps it’s not “never” it just ain’t worth your time right now.